Online Retraining

 EMG P90 90th percentile value of the full-wave rectified EMG.

-EMG RMS Root mean square of the EMG.
+EMG RMS Root mean square of the full-wave rectified EMG.

 EMG Shannon Entropy Shannon entropy of the full-wave rectified EMG.
 A static measure of regularity.